Frustrated man with head on laptop keyboard

 Being impartial and giving the best advice is an excellent way to build trust.
 So even if you don’t convert this person this time, you will have given them positive experience they’ll remember.
 And, as a result of that, they’ll be more likely to recommend you to others, or come back to you in time.

 Your content should be about helping your audience to buy.
-But how do you know what your audience needs or what they’ll find helpful?
+But how do you know what help your audience needs?

-By actively “listening” to what your audience wants, you can create exactly the right content for them.
+By actively “listening” to what your audience wants, you can create better content for them so they’re more likely to convert into customers.

 If your content isn’t targeted, with a specific audience and message, it won’t reach the right people, it won’t speak to the right people — and it definitely won’t convert the right people.